 Cook until browned on the bottom, checking at the 2-minute mark to ensure they’re not over-browning.
 If they are, slightly reduce heat.
 Flip once they're deep golden brown — about 3-4 minutes.
 Cook until the other side is golden brown as well.

 To assemble, lay pita (or chard) flat, top with 2-3 falafel, a healthy spread of hummus, and greens or herbs, and roll up.
 Secure with a toothpick or wrap with parchment or foil for easy handling.
 Store leftover falafel covered in the refrigerator for up to 4-5 days and reheat in a 350 degree F (176 C) oven.
-Freeze falafel for longer-term storage.
+See freezing instructions in step 4.

 *To keep this recipe gluten-free, ensure your oat flour is gluten-free and serve your falafel over a salad or wrap in rainbow chard instead of pita.

 *Nutrition information is a rough estimate calculated with lesser amount of oat flour and avocado oil and 2 Tbsp hummus, one medium-sized whole wheat pita, and 1 cup mixed greens per wrap.